UPPMAX/programming_formalisms/docs/data_structures/has_a_relation.md

   Simulation --> "produces" Results
 ```

-> An example of inheritance
+> An example of association

 In English this would be read as 'a simulation creates results'.